mobiletoly/go-oversync/docs/index.markdown

 # go-oversync — Production-Ready Multi-Device Sync

-**A set of libraries that add bulletproof two-way sync between client databases and PostgreSQL servers.**
+**A set of libraries that add two-way sync between client databases and PostgreSQL servers.**

 ## What is go-oversync?